 Consistent with the treatment of the gain on sale in 2014 from the IT services business by CU Inc.'s parent, Canadian Utilities Limited, financial impacts associated with the IT Common Matters decision are excluded from adjusted earnings.
-The amount excluded from adjusted earnings for the year ended December 31, 2020 was \$19 million (2019 - \$23 million).
+The amount excluded from adjusted earnings in 2021 was \$14 million (2020 - \$19 million).